Aaronontheweb/node-bootcamp/sessions/hour2/a-modern-app-framework/readme.md

 Many modern applications fit this bill, but one of the most powerful examples is Cloud9 IDE.

-A typical user flow on Cloud9 goes like this:
+A typical workflow on Cloud9 goes like this:

 1. User logs in via their GitHub credentials
 2. User clicks on a Node.JS project (let's say [node_chat](https://github.com/ajaxorg/node_chat))